vijk777/fnn/README.md

 # 3-second video (1 second of black, 1 second of gray, 1 second of white)
 frames = concatenate([blank(0), blank(128), blank(255)])

-# predict neuronal response to the 3-second video
+# predict the response of neurons to the 3-second video
 response = model.predict(stimuli=frames)
 ```